SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Conclusion

 \section{Conclusion}

-In this paper, we proposed self-supervised anatomical embedding (SAM) to learn pixel-wise anatomical representation from unlabeled radiological images.
+In this paper, we propose self-supervised anatomical embedding (SAM) to learn pixel-wise anatomical representation from unlabeled radiological images.
+It is fast and easy to implement.
 SAM can be used to locate arbitrary body parts with only one labeled template.
-It is fast, robust to common image variations, and applicable to various image modalities and body parts .
-Experiments showed it outperformed registration algorithms and supervised methods in few-shot scenarios.
-Besides universal landmark detection and lesion matching, SAM can potentially be used to aid and improve other medical image analysis tasks such as registration~\cite{Meine2019prealign}, lesion detection~\cite{Ghafoorian2017lacune}, and retrieval~\cite{Yan2018graph}, by providing fine-grained location cue and discriminative semantic features.
+The learned embeddings are robust to common image variations, applicable to various image modalities and body parts, and generalizable.
+It can be used in universal landmark detection, lesion matching, and registration.
+Comprehensive experimental results showed that SAM consistently outperforms other registration algorithms and supervised learning methods in few-shot scenarios.